 Where?
 Museums and Galleries

 John Singer Sargent’s paintings can be seen in various venues and museums around the world.
-Here are some places where you can see his work:
+Here are some places where you can appreciate the artist and his style:

 - Art UK: Sargent’s paintings can be found in several venues in the UK, including the Ashmolean Museum in Oxford, the Bristol Museum & Art Gallery, the Cambridge University Library, the Cartwright Hall Art Gallery, and the Derby Museum and Art Gallery.